BerkeleyLab/fiats/doc/joss/paper.md

 ![Neural network class diagram \label{fig:neural_network_t}](neural_network_t){ width=70% }

 \autoref{fig:derived-types} includes two of the [Julienne](https://go.lbl.gov/julienne) correctness-checking framework's derived types, `string_t` and `file_t`.
-Thes are included because other parts of the figure reference these types.
+These are included because other parts of the figure reference these types.
 The rightmost four types in \autoref{fig:derived-types} exist primarily to support inference.
 The leftmost six support training.
 Because inference is considerably simpler, it makes sense to describe the right side of the diagram before the left side.